Work Email is Dying and That Means a Lot for Teamwork Online

 There's no better time than now to break the habit, or at least realize it exists and try to find an alternative.
 Your company's success might depend upon it.

 I want your thoughts on any and all of this.
 What tools do you use?
+How productive does your teamwork online become once you've adopted a communication app?
 Do you successfully use email for internal work communication?
 The comment section is open and I'll respond as best I can.

 Special thanks to HARO